How WW helped this mom of two avoid knee replacement surgery

 Because I didn’t think that changing my eating habits would be enough to trigger weight loss and relieve my joint pain in the absence of exercise, I felt so helpless that I began to spiral into a depression.
 While I followed my doctor’s orders to avoid triggering movements, I still suffered from excruciating pain at the end of every day.

 In November 2017, a friend mentioned, “I barely work out.
-I just do WW!”
+I just do WeightWatchers!”
 Her approach seemed like a novel idea: Maybe I could lose weight, after all.

 Changing things up